Popek and Goldberg virtualization requirements: IA-32 (x86)

 The introduction of the AMD-V and Intel VT-x instruction sets in 2005 allows x86 processors to meet the Popek and Goldberg virtualization requirements.

 IA-64

-The effort needed to support virtualization on the IA-64 architecture is described in a 2000 article by Magenheimer and Christian.
+The effort needed to support virtualization on the IA-64 architecture (Intel Itanium architecture) is described in a 2000 article by Magenheimer and Christian.

 SPARC

 A "hyperprivileged" mode for the UltraSPARC architecture was specified in UltraSPARC Architecture 2005.'
 It defines a sun4v platform which is a super-set of the sun4u platform, but is still compliant to the SPARC v9 Level-1 specification.

 PowerPC

 All sensitive instructions in the PowerPC instruction set are privileged.

 Performance in practice

 The efficiency requirement in Popek and Goldberg's definition of a VMM concerns only the execution of non-privileged instructions, which must execute natively.
 This is what distinguishes a VMM from the more general class of hardware emulation software.
 Unfortunately, even on an architecture that meets Popek and Goldberg's requirements, the performance of a virtual machine can differ significantly from the actual hardware.
 Early experiments performed on the System/370 (which meets the formal requirements of Theorem 1) showed that performance of a virtual machine could be as low as 21% of the native machine in some benchmarks.
 The cost of trapping and emulating privileged instructions in the VMM can be significant.
 This led the IBM engineers to introduce a number of hardware assists, which roughly doubled the performance of the System/370 virtual machines.
 Assists were added in several stages.
 In the end, there were over 100 assists on the late models System/370.

 One of the main driving factors for the development of hardware assists for the System/370 was virtual memory itself.
 When the guest was an operating system that itself implemented virtual memory, even non-privileged instructions could experience longer execution times - a penalty imposed by the requirement to access translation tables not used in native execution (see shadow page tables).